Video Editor Internships

 Overloading Projects

-A typical misstep in Video Editor Internships is adding excess complexity:
+A typical misstep in Video Editor Internships is adding too many effects:

 Ignoring Audio